 I imagine due to popular demand, or just too many people wandering around trying to see if it was really there, Kings Cross Station created the gateway to the platform.
 You can get your picture taken with the trolley as you head onto it as well!
 Ok, it’s not quite real, but I think it’s a really awesome little free attraction in London.

-There’s no charge to have a go at trying to get to the other side, but there is a professional photographer there.
-No hard sell and you’re free to take your own pictures too and if you do buy the image, it’s not overly expensive either.
+There’s no charge to have a go at trying to get to the other side, but there is a professional photographer there who will take your picture.
+No hard sell and you’re free to take your own pictures too but if you do buy the image, it’s not overly expensive either.
 You pick it up from the Harry Potter shop next door – it’s only small but does have some nice bits in there.

 Day trip option

 Harry Potter fans might also appreciate a trip to the Harry Potter Film Studios.
 It’s a little way out of Central London but not too far.
 You can get tickets with transfers from the centre of London if you want an easy life.

 Check out my tips for visiting the Harry Potter Studios here or see what it was like visiting at Christmas

 6. Go on a high speed boat trip along the Thames

 A trip on the Thames is a must for anyone visiting London, but for something a bit special and extremely memorable for your teens how about a high speed boat trip?